Constraints on the Physical Properties of GW190814 through Simulations based on DECam Follow-up Observations by the Dark Energy Survey: LIGO/Virgo Observations

 \section{LIGO/Virgo Observations}

-On 2019 August 14, The LIGO/Virgo Consortium (LVC) reported the observation of gravitational radiation at high statistical significance.
-The event, named S190814bv, occurred when all three detectors (LIGO Hanford Observatory, LIGO Livingston Observatory, and Virgo Observatory) were operating normally, which enabled both high precision localization of the source and more precise waveform parameter estimation.
+On 2019 August 14, The LIGO/Virgo Consortium (LVC) reported the observation of gravitational radiation at high statistical significance \citep[]{Abbott_2020_0814}.
+The event, named GW190814, occurred when all three detectors (LIGO Hanford Observatory, LIGO Livingston Observatory, and Virgo Observatory) were operating normally, which enabled both high precision localization of the source and more precise waveform parameter estimation.
 The false alarm probability was calculated at $2.0\times 10^{-33}$~Hz, once per $10^{15}$~Hubble times, suggesting a very high signal-to-noise ratio event \citep[]{GCN_333}.
 The source of the GW signal was localized to a $38$ $(7)$~sq.~degree area at the $90\%$ ($50\%$) confidence level in the southern hemisphere on the night of the merger.
 The localization area was split into two distinct regions, shown in Figure \ref{fig:hexes}, as a result of polarization and timing information from the three-detector detection.
-Preliminary parameter estimation using the {\tt bayestar} pipeline classified the event as falling into the ``Mass-Gap'', meaning the detected GW was consistent with one of the objects having mass above 5~$M_\sun$ and the other having mass below that threshold.
-The small localization area and the possibility that the system involved a neutron star made this event interesting from the perspective of electromagnetic follow-up \citep[]{massgap}.
+Preliminary parameter estimation using the {\tt bayestar} pipeline classified the event as falling into the ``Mass-Gap'', meaning the detected GW was consistent with at least one of the objects having mass having mass between 3~$M_\sun$ and~5~$M_\sun$.
+The small localization area and the presence of a low-mass compact object, potentially a massive neutron star, made this event interesting from the perspective of electromagnetic follow-up \citep[]{massgap}.
 The following day, the LVC \texttt{LALInference} pipeline localized the source to $23 (5)$~sq.~degrees at the $90\%$ ($50\%$) confidence level, refined the classification to a NSBH merger, and estimated the luminosity distance of the event to be $267\pm52$~Mpc.
+DECam follow-up observations proceeded based on this information, but in June 2020, the LVC released its final parameter estimation values for GW190814: the luminosity distance was revised to $239\pm43$~Mpc; the 90\% localization area was reduced to an $18.5$~sq.~degree section of the original 90\% localization area; and the masses of the objects involved in the merger were refined to 23.2~M$_\sun$ and 2.6~M$_\sun$ \citep[]{Abbott_2020_0814}.